What is lung cancer?

 - Squamous cell carcinoma

-Squamous cell carcinoma forms in the lining of the bronchial tubes.
-This is strongly associated with smoking tobacco.
+Squamous cell carcinoma forms in the lining of the bronchial tubes, which is strongly associated with smoking tobacco.

 - Large cell carcinoma

 Large cell carcinomas form near the outer edges or surface of the lungs.
-This type of cancer is less common.
+This type of cancer is rare.

 What is small cell lung cancer?

 Small cell lung cancer (SCLC), also known as small cell carcinoma, is a type of cancer that is characterized by small cells that multiply and form large tumors that spread.
-This kind of cancer is often seen in smokers.
-This is an aggressive kind of which spreads fastly.
+This kind of cancer mostly occurs in smokers and spreads fast.